tsirosgeorge/semantic-mvc/README.md

 To add protected routes, simply include `'auth'` as the last parameter in the route definition.

-You can also use group routing with prefixes
+You can also use gropu routing with prefixes

 ```php
 router->group([], function ($router) {